 With the tools in this post, you should feel comfortable writing to anyone about any topic.

 Why not find someone to write to on a regular basis?
 There are many websites dedicated to helping language students find a partner for a pen pal arrangement.
-Just as your writing partner can help you in your Spanish, so too can you help him or her with their language studies!
+Just as your writing partner can help you in your Spanish, you can help them with their language studies!

 For practice at formal communication, try writing a cover letter for a job application or writing a letter of invitation to a pretend business contact for an upcoming business trip.
 The options are endless!